C3. Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 • The student uses vocabulary related to coding (conditional instructions, variables) and probability (impossible, unlikely, equiprobable, very likely, certain).

-• The student creates an efficient code for counting random throws of a die.
+• The student writes code to count the number of random throws of a die.

-• The student creates an efficient code to count even numbers drawn at random.
+• The student writes code to count the amount of even numbers drawn at random.

 • dice numbered from 1 to 6